lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 •	PVT and relative permeability data are from Equinor's Open Database License dataset.

 **Note on data**: well-completion reports and raw LAS files were downloaded from DISKOS under confidentiality terms and aren't redistributed here.
+Seismic interpretation was used to constrain fan geometry and dimensions during the geological modelling process but is not included in this repository due to confidentiality restrictions.
 Core photos are public-domain NPD material (NPD, 2024a) and are used below with that attribution.
 Everything else in this repository (code, simulation decks, and derived figures) is either original or carries an explicit open license.

 ## Tying core to log: defining the channel and lobe architecture